unaxfromsibiria/mongoengine_rediscache/README.rst

 	    model1 = ListFieldCached(ReferenceField(Model1, reverse_delete_rule=REF_CASCADE, dbref=False), required=True)
 	    meta = { 'queryset_class': CachedQuerySet, 'cascade' : False }

-For new mongoengine version accepted dbref=False for reference field.
+For new mongoengine version accepted dbref=True for reference field.

 If you use Django make sure the 'mongoengine_rediscache' after a 'you_application' in INSTALLED_APPS (all your applications)::